Continuous Learning for Android Malware Detection: Introduction

 We hypothesize that contrastive learning is well-suited to security tasks because it provides a way to measure similarity of samples.
 In contrastive learning, we learn an encoder where similar samples are mapped to nearby vectors in the embedding space, so we can measure the similarity of two samples by calculating the distance between their two embeddings.
 When a new malware family or new benign application emerges, we expect it will be dissimilar to all prior samples, hence an appropriate uncertainty measure can recognize that its classification is uncertain and we should have humans analysts label it.
 When a malware app experiences gradual drift, or a benign app receives small updates, we can expect that new samples will be similar to past samples and hence a classifier that uses the output of the contrastive encoder may automatically adapt to gradual drift (as the input to the classifier doesn't change much), yielding an architecture that is robust to gradual drift.
 Recent work provides evidence that, for image classification, contrastive learning improves robustness against distribution shift~\cite{zhong2022self}.
 We provide evidence in this paper that contrastive learning is a good fit for security tasks as well.

-Security applications pose two unique challenges for contrastive learning that have not been explored before: dealing with class imbalance and measuring uncertainty.
+Security applications pose two unique challenges for contrastive learning that have not been explored before: detecting new threats while dealing with class imbalance, and measuring uncertainty.

-First, security applications exhibit severe class imbalance: in real-world scenarios, most apps are benign.
-Standard contrastive learning methods struggle with this class imbalance.
-For example, we are inspired by CADE~\cite{yang2021cade}, which showed promising results on applying contrastive learning to a dataset without benign samples.
-However, our study shows that CADE struggles to detect new malware families in real-world data distributions containing many benign samples, and often mistakes new families for benign samples.
+First, in security applications, new threats emerge from time to time, which we must detect and learn to classify correctly.
+Also, security applications exhibit severe class imbalance: in real-world scenarios, most apps are benign (for instance, 94\% of Android apps in the AndroZoo dataset~\cite{androzoo} are benign).
+We are inspired by CADE~\cite{yang2021cade}, which showed that contrastive learning is promising for detecting new threats (specifically, new malware families).
+However, when we experimented with CADE on realistic datasets with class imbalance matching real-world scenarios, we found that CADE struggles to detect new malware families, often misclassifying them as benign.
 To address this, we propose using \emph{hierarchical contrastive learning}.
 Hierarchical contrastive learning allows us to capture the intuition that two malicious samples from the same malware family should be considered very similar; and two malicious samples from different malware families can be considered weakly similar.
 In comparison, non-hierarchical contrastive learning treats pairs of malicious training samples as dissimilar if they are from different families, and pairs of malicious and benign samples as equally dissimilar.
 Thus, hierarchical contrastive learning allows us to take advantage of the additional information that different malware families are weakly similar.
 Thereby, hierarchical contrastive learning can more accurately capture that unseen new malware families are more similar to malicious samples than benign samples.